-For the Aéroports de la Côte d’Azur Group, environmental responsibility in air transport is not a new concern.
+For Aéroports de la Côte d’Azur, environmental responsibility in air transport is not a new concern.
 It has been part of our everyday work for years.
 Because it is fully integrated into a dense urban environment, and because it is one of the gateways to a region that is famous all over the world for its beautiful sites, landscapes and lifestyle, the Group quickly began work to preserve the local area’s appeal, activities and quality of life.

 For over 20 years, Nice Côte d’Azur Airport’s Environment Charters have facilitated decisive progress.
 The results of the fourth version intend to optimise, consolidate, and sustain.